Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations: Linear multiplicative noise

 where

 In other words, the random and time dependent factor now appears in \eqref{eql1} in place of viscosity.
 This is very helpful because the dissipative term will be treated as a perturbation.

 However, due to the the above random time change we need to carefully trace adaptedness, in order to guarantee that the final solutions to \eqref{eql} are adapted to $(\mathcal{F}_{t})_{t\geq0}$.
 This turns out to be rather subtle.
 To this end, we first adjust the filtration and show several auxiliary results on adaptedness of stochastic processes and on stopping times.
+We also emphasize that the adaptedness to $(\mathcal{F}_{t})_{t\geq0}$ is important for the extension of the solutions in a probabilistic sense (see Section \ref{sec:3.2}), which stands out as one of the main distinctions in our proof compared to deterministic calculations.

 \bl For every $s\geq0$, $\theta^{-1}(s)$ is an $(\cF_t)$-stopping time.
 Define

 Then $(\hat{\cF}_t)_{t\geq0}$ is a right-continuous filtration.
 Moreover, if a stochastic process $X$ is $(\mathcal{F}_{t})$-progressively measurable then $X\circ\theta^{-1}$ is $(\hat{\cF}_t)$-adapted. \el